garretchristensen/BestPracticesManual/Manual.md

 field of the social sciences.
 Even if the journal to which you submit your research does not require you to supply them with your code and data, researchers should still share these things.
-Though some repositories, particularly Harvard‚Äôs Dataverse, seem equipped to handle data from practically any researcher (a free 1 TB of storage is standard, with more possible), many repositories specialize.
+Though some repositories, particularly Harvard's Dataverse, seem equipped to handle data from practically any researcher (a free 1 TB of storage is standard, with more possible), many repositories specialize.
 The Registry of Research Data Repositories (<http://www.re3data.org>) has